A47 road: Leicester – A1

 There is a left turn for Belton-in-Rutland and a right turn for Allexton (in Leicestershire) where the road is crossed by the Leicestershire Round and Macmillan Way.
 The two-mile £1.9 million Wardley Hill Improvement opened in October 1987, and there is a right turn (only) for Wardley, where the road is crossed by the Rutland Round.
 The road improvement took a less-crooked route closer to the village, with a less steep incline avoiding the top of Wardley Hill.
 The one-and-a-half-mile £1.4 million Uppingham Bypass opened in June 1982, taking a shorter route north of the town, which is the home of Uppingham School.
 It meets the A6003 (for Oakham) at a roundabout, and meets the former Glaston Road route and crossroads for Bisbrooke, to the south.
 It passes through Glaston, with crossroads for Wing (to the north) and Seaton (to the south) near the Old Pheasant.
 It passes over the tunnel of the Oakham to Kettering Line.
 Entering Morcott it passes Redwings Lodge, a former Travelodge, and a new cafe restaurant, the Country Lounge originally a Little Chef, on the left and there is a left turn for Morcott, where the road is crossed by the Rutland Round.
 It meets the A6121 (for Stamford) and B672 (for Caldecott) where it crosses a tunnel of a former railway.
 At a right turn for Barrowden there is Morcott Windmill, and the road is again crossed by the Rutland Round.
 There is a crossroads for South Luffenham and Barrowden.

 From Shire Oaks (Coppice Leys) through Tixover, the road has been straightened, and to the right is the Welland Valley (Rutland – Northamptonshire boundary).
 At Tixover there is a crossroads, where the Rutland Round follows the road to the east.
 The road crosses the River Welland, where the Jurassic Way crosses the road.
-The Duddington Bypass, where the road enters Northamptonshire and the district of North Northamptonshire, opened in 1975.
+The Duddington Bypass, where the road enters the district of North Northamptonshire, opened in 1975.
 This section has a busy roundabout where it meets the south-west/north-east corridor A43.
 On the northern edge of Collyweston Great Wood, it meets Kingscliffe Road for Collyweston, at the west gate of RAF Wittering.
 It follows the perimeter fence of the airfield to Collyweston Cross Roads (now no longer crossroads due to the airfield), where there is a right turn for Kings Cliffe.
 The woodland here is the northern edge of the historic Rockingham Forest.
 The road towards Wittering Lodge has been straightened, and crosses the City of Peterborough boundary (former Northamptonshire, then Cambridgeshire).
 At Toll Bar Cottage, there is a left turn for Wittering, opposite Bedford Purlieus National Nature Reserve.
 The road meets the A1.